GST is a major tax reform in India’s indirect tax structure. It is a consumption-based tax levied on the supply of goods and services.

 |Final Amount of GST||0||Rs 27,000||Rs 27,000|

-At the point of supply chain where Dhiraj supplies goods to Karthik, ITC Utilization rules for IGST apply.
+At the point of the supply chain where Dhiraj supplies goods to Karthik, ITC Utilization rules for IGST apply.
 As per the rule, IGST liability is extinguished by first using ITC standing under IGST.
 Then ITC standing under CGST and SGST are used in the same sequence to set off balance output IGST liability.

-Additionally, since GST is a consumption based tax, the state where the goods were consumed will receive GST.
+Additionally, since GST is a consumption-based tax, the state where the goods were consumed will receive GST.
 Therefore, going by this rule, Punjab will not receive any taxes since goods were sold and not consumed there.
 Ideally, Maharashtra should receive the entire amount of GST.

 Therefore, in the last section of the above table, an adjustment is made to adhere to the above rule.
-Accordingly, Punjab government will have to transfer to the Centre Rs 9,000 GST amount received on account of sales made.
+Accordingly, the Punjab government will have to transfer to the Centre Rs 9,000 GST amount received on account of sales made.
 In turn, the Central Government will transfer Rs 4,500 to Maharashtra Government’s account.
-Such an adjustment is done to adhere to the ‘consumption based tax’ rule.
-Since the final consumption is done in Maharashtra, hence Maharashtra government will receive the entire amount of GST.
+Such an adjustment is done to adhere to the ‘consumption-based tax’ rule.
+Since the final consumption is done in Maharashtra, hence the Maharashtra government will receive the entire amount of GST.